Questions

 What about the pictures? did you make those?

-All of the cards that I distribute, I draw or write something on first.
+Most of the cards that I distribute, I draw or write something on first.
 These images are just hand-drawn onto each card before I distribute them.
+Some are drawn by other people, but it'll be clear if you read the info underneath.

 I'm not sure what to do with my card.